TariqAi/AppTrainers-NEW/README.md

 - I am using an Unsupervised Learning techniques to identify patterns and group similar customers together.

 ## Telco Customer Chrurn Prediction
 - I am building a system that can predict whether a customer is likely to churn or stay with the telecom company.
 - I am using machine learning models such as Logistic Regression and Random Forest Classifier for our prediction.
 - The data is preprocessed using Label Encoding and Standard Scaling, and to handle the class imbalance.
 - I applied the SMOTE technique.
 - The models are trained and evaluated using various metrics.

+## Breast Cancer Classification (Neural-Network)
+- In this dataset, I am building a system that can classify whether a tumor is malignant or benign using breast cancer diagnostic data.
+- I am using a Neural Network model built with TensorFlow and Keras.
+- The model is designed using a Sequential architecture with Dense layers, and the data is preprocessed using Standard Scaling to improve model performance.
+- The system is trained and tested using a standard train-test split to evaluate its accuracy and classification capability.

 🤞🤞🤞🤞🤞🤞🤞🤞🤞🤞🤞🤞🤞🤞

 # SKILLS: